jManAscending/DnDHouseRules/README.md

 ## Scrolls
 There are 3 known types of magic in the world that can be inscribed in a spell scroll: Arcane, Divine, and Natural.
 If you can cast at least one spell of first level or higher, you can use any spell scroll of the same type of magic.
 Which type of caster you are depends on how you got your magic.
 There are rarer types of magic as well, but those generally cannot be inscribed as scrolls.

 If you have proficiency in Arcana, you can use Arcane spell scrolls even if you do not know any Arcane spells.
 The same applies to Religion for Divine scrolls and Nature for Natural scrolls.
-If you do not know any spells of the relevent casting type, you must make an Arcana, Religion, or Nature check to use the scroll.
+If you do not know any spells of the relevent casting type, or if you do not have a spell slot high enough to cast the scribed spell, you must make an Arcana, Religion, or Nature check to use the scroll.

+## Speed
+Every character gets a bonus to their speed equal to 5 times their Strength modifier or Dexterity modifier, whichever's lowest.
+If one of those ability modifiers is negative, then the speed bonus is 0.
+If both ability modifiers are negative, the penalty equals 5 times the higher bonus.

 ## Spells Per Turn
 If you cast more than one spell on your turn, their combined level must not add up to more than the highest level spell you are able to cast or the highest level spell slot you have (whichever's higher).
 Cantrips count as level 0.